Keith Alexander, trustee

 Tim’s interest in trees began in Highgate Cemetery, when in 1973, a photo in The Daily Telegraph showed him planting trees with a group of conservation volunteers ‘to offset losses caused by disease, urban sprawl and intensive agriculture’.
 He has recently retired from the role of Woodward, an honorary title bestowed on him by Thoresby Estate, in the heart of Sherwood Forest.
-As their forestry consultant, he had the privilege of working amongst and protecting the legacy of its ancient oaks, whilst at the same time ensuring that the mixed plantation woodland running at a profit.
+As their forestry consultant, he had the privilege of working amongst and protecting the legacy of its ancient oaks, whilst at the same time ensuring that the mixed plantation woodland ran at a profit.
 Tim has also worked for the Woodland Trust, and headed-up his own woodland management company for 30 years.

 Russell Miller, trustee & chair

 Russell Miller (Chair) is a professional arboriculturalist and ecologist with a particular interest in the ecology of veteran trees.
 He works in London and the Scottish Highlands teaching, surveying and working with volunteers.
 He is a founder of Hackney's Tree Musketeers and also set up Sustainable Hackney.
 His previous career was in Human Rights law.
 He is a life long campaigner for environmental and social justice.
 Russell is set to become Chair of the ATF in July 2016.

 Phil worked in the Leisure & Tourism industry (European Camping) for 24 years prior to becoming a Commercial Director with two SMEs in the North West - where he still works.
 Phil has a passion for the natural landscape & outdoor pursuits.